 Classic brick designs offer some of the most interesting and enduring architectural details you’ll find anywhere.
 But brick alone isn’t necessarily all that interesting.
 For stunning visual results, the colour, texture, style and arrangement of brick needs to be used in creative ways.
 There’s a whole world of tradition involving beautiful brick architecture, and it’s worth remembering today because it’s not common in modern work.
-Are you considering brick for an upcoming project?
+Are you considering brick for an upcoming new home or addition?
 The traditional details you’ll see here aren’t complicated yet they can make your project stand out in ways that matter.

 Classic Brick Detail#1: Arches

-Brick is like any kind of masonry in that it’s very strong in compression, but not so strong in tension.
+Brick is like any kind of masonry in that it’s very strong in compression, but not strong in tension.
 That’s why brick arches were invented.
 They allow window and door openings to be spanned without the need for metal reinforcements.
 Since every brick that’s suspended above an opening in an arch is trying to fall down at the same time, none of them can move.
 This reality means that the downward force of all those bricks is translated into outward force working sideways from the edges of an arch.
-As long as the areas flanking each arch are strong, the arch will stand.
+As long as the areas flanking the side of each arch are strong, the arch will stand.
 The nice thing about arches is that they also look great.
 Just the change in direction of mortar joints adds a lot of classic visual interest.

 Classic Brick Detail#2: Outlines

 One of the traditional brickwork design features worth reviving is what I call outlining.
-This is when windows, doorways and corners are not just openings of glass or the edges of a building, but they’re made more prominent by changes in brick pattern, colour or texture.
+This is when windows, doorways and corners are not just openings of glass or the edges of a building, but they’re made more visually prominent by changes in brick pattern, colour or texture.
 The outlining of windows you see here is done by changing both the orientation of bricks and the colour.

 Classic Brick Detail#3: Varied Colour